 Simply put, a California SR22 is a form (provided by your car insurance company) that verifies you have met this state's requirement with respect to auto liability insurance.
 Upon issuance, your insurance company will forward a copy to the California Department of Motor Vehicles (DMV).

 An SR22 must be obtained anytime you wish to reinstate your license following a DMV suspension or revocation.
+It is also necessary in order to continue driving with an ignition interlock device (IID) installed.
 Although they are most commonly associated with DUI-related license suspensions, an SR22 may be necessary under a variety of circumstances.

 In this article, our California DUI attorneys will address your most frequently asked questions about California SR22 forms... and how they relate to driving under the influence... by answering the following: